abcdesktopio/docs/opsdocs/docs/advanced/4.4/applications/templateapplication.md

 ## Run your new application 2048

-Return to your abcdesktop website `http://localhost:30443` and log in as Anonymous.
+Return to your abcdesktop website at `http://localhost:30443` and log in as Anonymous.

-At the right corner, write in the search bar the keyword `2048`
+In the search bar at the top-right corner, type the keyword `2048`.

 ![abcdesktop.io look for 2048 applications](img/application-2048-lookfor.png)

-Click on the `2048` icon, and start your first abcdesktop application :
+Click the `2048` icon to launch the application:

 ![abcdesktop.io 2048 is running](img/application-2048-run.png)

-Now you can spent a lot of time to reach the 2048 score.
-Have fun !
+Now you can spend time trying to reach the 2048 score.
+Have fun!

 ## Other templates

-As a application is running inside a container, you can run application from multiple distribution at the same time.
+Because each application runs inside its own container, you can run applications from multiple Linux distributions simultaneously.
-The template repository is [https://github.com/abcdesktopio/oc.template](https://github.com/abcdesktopio/oc.template)
+The template repository is available at [https://github.com/abcdesktopio/oc.template](https://github.com/abcdesktopio/oc.template).

 ### templates for `almalinux`
 - oc.template.almalinux.8